telerik/blazor-docs/knowledge-base/grid-row-selection-in-column-template.md

 ## Solution

-When using the [Grid Column Template]({%slug grid-templates-column%}) and you want to stop the selection from being triggered when the user clicks in it, you should add the `@onclick:stopPropagation` directive to the element.
+When you use the [Grid Column Template]({%slug grid-templates-column%}) and want to stop the selection from triggering when the user clicks on the element rendered by the template, add the `@onclick:stopPropagation` directive to the element.

 >caption Prevent row selection when the user clicks inside a template